length

 Meals: B, D

 Today you will journey by train further along the Nakasendo Way to the town of Shimosuwa.
 Historically, this was a resting station for travellers during the Edo period and is a fitting spot to finish your journey as it is the only hot springs district on the Nakasendo Way.
 As you walk through the town you can experience a number of foot baths, which is a great remedy for weary feet that have just hiked for six days along the Nakasendo Way!
 Continuing through Shimosuwa you will have the opportunity to visit a number of temples and shrines, with the Suwa Taisha Shrine considered to be one of the oldest shrines in Japan.
 It was first mentioned in Japanese literature in the 7th century.
 The Shinto Shrine has over 10,000 branches throughout Japan.
 Shimosuwa is also home to a 400-year-old castle as well as a number of hot springs (onsens), sake breweries and festivals.
-In summer they have a fireworks festival, while every 6 years the ancient pillar riding festival of Onbashira takes place, where locals ride a giant log down the hill (next taking place in 2022).
+In summer they have a fireworks festival, while every 7 years the ancient pillar riding festival of Onbashira takes place, where locals ride a giant log down the hill.

 Meals: B, D